Spring is the perfect season for backcountry skiing and snowboarding! What is the reason? I asked a professional guide

 Photo/STEEP

-2. Easy to understand snow conditions
+2. It's easy to understand the snow conditions

 Photo/STEEP